Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 1. Running MLflow Tracking with a PostgreSQL Database and Minio Artifact Store
 ==============================================================================
 In this section we build on top of the examples in Part 1: Anaconda Environment.
-Instead of having a local mlruns folder for storing the information from MLflow Tracking we store the parameters and metrics in a PostgreSQL Database, while storing the artifacts in Minio object storage.
+Instead of having a local mlruns folder for storing the information from MLflow Tracking, we store the parameters and metrics in a PostgreSQL Database, while storing the artifacts in Minio object storage.

-Note: This is the prefered solution to the issue we encountered in Part 2: Docker Environment when we observed the absolute path conflict between the container and the local environment in MLflow Tracking.
+Note: This is the preferred solution to the issue we encountered in Part 2: Docker Environment, when we observed the absolute path conflict between the container and the local environment in MLflow Tracking.
 If you plan on sharing the same tracking experiment across devices a DB should be used for the tracking URI.

 |

 Setting Up a PostgreSQL Database Tracking URI and Minio Artifact URI
 --------------------------------------------------------------------

-1. Follow the setup instructions in Part 1: Anaconda Environment (https://github.com/Noodle-ai/mlflow_part1_condaEnv) but instead of cloning the part 1 repository clone the part 3 repository
+1. Follow the setup instructions in Part 1: Anaconda Environment (https://github.com/Noodle-ai/mlflow_part1_condaEnv) but instead of cloning the Part 1 repository, clone the Part 3 repository.

 .. code-block:: bash